learnforpractice/pyeos/pyeos.md

 Bad code style will affect the cooperation between developers.
 So there must be some rule for developers to follow.
 Here is my recommendation: [google cpp guide](https://google.github.io/styleguide/cppguide.html) Who use eclipse as their IDE can use the following tool to format there cpp code. http://www.cppstyle.com/

-Also in order to compatible with eos source code, Change the tab with to 3 spaces.
+Also in order to compatible with eos source code, Change the tab width to 3 spaces.

 <a name="runningpyeos"></a>
 # Running Pyeos